moralrecordings/ghidra-fidb-dos-win16/README.rst

 How to process old C libraries
 ------------------------------

-You will need to set up a development version of Ghidra.
-I have made several fixes to the OMF loader, available at this PR - https://github.com/NationalSecurityAgency/ghidra/pull/4912
+As of this writing, you will need to set up a development version of Ghidra based on the branch at this PR, which contains several fixes to the OMF loader.
+The DevGuide.md in the Ghidra repository. - https://github.com/NationalSecurityAgency/ghidra/pull/4912

-Find a copy of the old compiler.
+Find a copy of the old libraries you wish to import.
 I have been using the archive at https://winworldpc.com/library/dev, a very comprehensive collection of early DOS/Win16 compiler versions.

 Using an emulator such as DOSBox, mount the disk image(s) and install the compiler to an empty root folder.
-Be sure to include all of the optional features, such as support for different memory modes.
+Be sure to include *all* of the optional features, such as support for different memory modes.

 Set the following environment variables (if required):